Tlf/tlf/README.md

 followed by the `make` and `make install` commands.

-If you are compiling tlf from a clone of the repo instead of the tarball, please do
+If you are compiling tlf from a clone of the Github repository instead of the tarball, please do

 ```
 autoreconf --install